GLOSSARY @F-L-O-W

 positive emotions

-– joy, gratitude, serenity, interest, hope, pride,
+– joy, gratitude, serenity, interest, hope, pride, amusement,

-amusement, inspiration, awe, and love.
-They reinforce one
+inspiration, awe, and love.
+They reinforce one another.
+More is better.

 potential

-– the amount of capacity for some ability not yet
+– the amount of capacity for some ability not yet actualized as

-actualized as capability.
+capability.
 See: Capacity, Capability.

 Postmodernism